harshangrjn/QuantumCircuitOpt.jl/README.md

 - Hit `]` to open the project environment and run `test` to run unit tests.
 If you see an error because of missing packages, run `resolve`.

-On how to use this package, check the Documentation's [quick start guide](https://harshangrjn.github.io/QuantumCircuitOpt.jl/dev/quickguide/#Sample-circuit-decomposition) and the "[examples](https://github.com/harshangrjn/QuantumCircuitOpt.jl/tree/master/examples)" folder for more such decompositions.
+On how to use this package, check the Documentation's [quick start guide](https://harshangrjn.github.io/QuantumCircuitOpt.jl/dev/quickguide/#Sample-circuit-decomposition) and the "[examples](https://github.com/harshangrjn/QuantumCircuitOpt.jl/tree/master/examples)" folder for more such circuit decompositions.

 ## Sample Circuit Synthesis
-Here is the a sample usage of QuantumCircuitOpt to optimally decompose a 2-qubit controlled-Z gate using the entangling CNOT gate the universal rotation gate with three discretized Euler angles, (θ,ϕ,λ) :
+Here is the a sample usage of QuantumCircuitOpt to optimally decompose a 2-qubit controlled-Z gate using the entangling CNOT gate and an universal rotation gate with three discretized Euler angles, (θ,ϕ,λ):

 ```julia
 import QuantumCircuitOpt as QCO